 Coronavirus (COVID-19) has been identified as a pandemic by the World Health Organisation.
 We are all taking measures to protect ourselves and others, and as we continue to follow Public Health England (PHE) and central government advice in these unprecedented times.
 The social distancing and isolation policies put in place mean that we are spending more time at home.

-Government guidance states we must stay at home, to only go outside for one form of exercise, to shop for essentials including medication, to care or help a vulnerable person and to travel to and from essential work.
+Government guidance states we must stay at home as much as possible.
+You can go outside for exercise or to enjoy the outdoors, to shop for essentials including medication, to care or help a vulnerable person and to travel to and from work.
 This section will highlight top tips and advice on how to lead an active lifestyle during this time.

 How physically active should we be?